 Chhatrapati Shivaji Terminus / Victoria Terminus

-Chhatrapati Shivaji Terminus, formerly known as Victoria Terminus, is the most important train station & heritage building situated in Dadabhai Naoroji Road in Mumbai.
-Declared as a World Heritage Site by UNESCO on 2nd July 2004, Victoria Terminus is Mumbai's historical landmark and also one of the top tourist places in Mumbai City.
+Chhatrapati Shivaji Terminus, formerly known as Victoria Terminus, is the most important train station & historical landmark situated in Dadabhai Naoroji Road in Mumbai.
+Declared as a World Heritage Site by UNESCO on 2nd July 2004, it is one of the famous places of heritage in Maharashtra, and also one of the top tourist places in Mumbai.

-Being one of the most important monuments in Mumbai, the terminus is also extremely important with respect to transportation within the city and beyond.
+Being one of the most important monuments in Mumbai, the terminus is also extremely important for transportation within the city and beyond.
 Today, at least 1250 trains leave the station every day from its 14 platforms, carrying around 3.3 million passengers in and out of the city.
-It is the hub of the suburban (local) railways as well as some of the long distance trains.
+It is the hub of the suburban (local) railways as well as some of the long-distance trains.
 A major part of the building houses the administrative section of the Central Railways.